 There are some small differences.
 This version was filmed in England in CinemaScope and Metrocolor by Oscar-winning cameraman Freddie A. Young (Lawrence of Arabia).
 The camera work is definitely more fluid and polished.
 The few outdoor sequences are a welcome break from the endless indoor scenes.
 And it was really cool to see Elizabeth’s famous dog, Flush, have a more prominent role this time around.

 The climax is different too.
 The 1934 movie suggested that the father had incestuous feelings towards his daughter.
 It was a mere suggestion that the film almost immediately walked back, depraving the movie of a powerful climax.

-This time it is plainly stated that the father is lusting after the daughter — it is made perfectly clear that Elizabeth realizes her father’s true intentions.
-The censors had started losing their grip on the American film industry, so finally we get to see this pivotal moment as it was originally intended.
+This time around it is plainly stated that the father is lusting after the daughter — it is also made perfectly clear that Elizabeth realizes her father’s true intentions.
+The censors had started losing their grip on the American film industry, so we (finally) get to see this pivotal moment as it was originally intended.
 It’s a powerful scene that actors Jennifer Jones and John Gielgud handle brilliantly.

 Speaking of Jones and Gielgud, how does the cast compare to the actors in the 1934 movie?
 Although I thought Norma Shearer was very good as Elizabeth, I much prefer Jones’s interpretation — frankly, Jones is a better equipped actress.

 I also preferred Bill Travers to Fredric March.
 John Gielgud is equal to Chales Laughton (it is an impossibly one-dimensional character that no actor could have conquered).
 Virginia McKenna (wife of actor Travers) makes the biggest improvement (she plays Maureen O’Sullivan’s old role of Henrietta).
 MacKenna conveys beautifully “youthful romanticism,” thus making her character all the more tragic.